This post was first published on 1st November 2019. Updated and republished on 7th May 2021.

 If you’re lucky enough to have some outside space make sure it’s also furnished as comfortably as possible.
 A table and chairs for dining at the very least.
 Plus an umbrella for shade on sunny days too.
 We debated whether to provide a barbecue or not and on balance decided it would a) stain the newly laid patio tiles, b) be a fire risk, and c) always need cleaning so decided against it.
 It’s a personal decision.
 A washing line is something that guests appreciate too.

 What extras you provide is entirely up to you.
 (I don’t consider towels and tea-towels extras btw).
 But at a minimum I’d always make sure there are at least a couple of rolls of toilet paper, handsoap by the basin, washing up liquid, new dishclothes, bin liners, candles, matches, a torch, spare light bulbs, teabags, coffee, sugar, salt and pepper.
 If I was on site, I’d supply fresh milk too, but it’s difficult when you are 100 miles away.
 In my experience guests are starting to expect more and more, so to stand out from the crowd it might be an idea to leave a cake or dare I say it a bottle of wine.
 Word of caution though, leaving wine might be against current licensing laws, ridiculous as that seems.
 But all of these things are entirely up to the discretion of the owner.
 It is ‘self-catering’ accommodation after all.

 My final piece of advice is to stay in your holiday let at least a couple of times of year yourself.
 It’s the ideal opportunity to put yourself in your guest’s shoes and decide if there is something missing/something you could do better.
 It’s also the time you’ll notice anything that needs an extra deep clean.

-If you are interested in booking Brimstone Cottage you can find rates and availability here.
+If you are interested in booking Brimstone Cottage you can find rates and availability on the VRBO website.